 A Close Call

-While waiting, she came in contact with the PRC border staff and explained her story.
-PRC knew immediately that Madhu had just narrowly avoided a trafficking situation.
+While waiting, Madhu came in contact with our partner’s border monitoring staff and explained her story.
+The staff members knew immediately that Madhu had just narrowly avoided a trafficking situation.
 They contacted police and Praveen was arrested and charged with fraud.
 Today, Madhu is 21, reunited with her loving family, and ever-so-grateful for the life she’s been given.